Gymnastics at the 1904 Summer Olympics – Men's team

 The men's team was an artistic gymnastics event held as part of the Gymnastics at the 1904 Summer Olympics programme.
 It was the first time a team event, in the sense of combining scores of individual gymnasts, was held at the Olympics.
 Previous team events had been performances by large groups of gymnasts at a single time.
 The competition was held on Friday, July 1, 1904 and on Saturday, July 2, 1904.

-Seventy eight gymnasts competed in 13 teams, with the scores of the top six members of each team counting toward the team total.
+There were 13 teams entered in this all-around team event, with gymnasts from three nations, although all teams were from American turnvereins (gymnastics clubs).
+The teams represented 10 American cities, including two teams from St. Louis and three from Chicago.
+Each team consisted of six gymnasts, with their scores from the individual all-around event, with adjustments made due to predetermined maximum scores for each discipline.
+The gold medal was won by the Philadelphia Turngemeinde, led by Austrian gymnast Julius Lenhart, who had also won the individual all-around competition.
+Lenhart had only lived in Philadelphia for a few years before returning to Austria.
+Germany also attempted to enter a team, but its entry was rejected because the German gymnasts were not members of the same club.